-If were unable to attend one of our three webinars about the 2016 market you missed some fantastic tips and even greater questions from our attendees.
+If you were unable to attend one of our three webinars about the job market you missed some fantastic tips and even greater questions from our attendees.
 Below is a compiled list of the Top 20 Questions and Answers from the webinars.
 We hope these help you find your dream job!

 1. Are more companies using LinkedIn profiles as the application in lieu of a resume?

 No!
 A resume is still very necessary and relevant today.
 A LinkedIn profile should be used to accent your resume and provide more information, not take its place.

 2. I have worked for a company that has changed their name 3 times over 15 years.
 What is the best way to show it on LinkedIn?

 List the current name of the company.
 After the current name list the previous names in parentheses.
 For example: Astro Tech Solutions (Technology Innovations, Tech Super Stars)

 3. Should your LinkedIn profile match your resume exactly?